 You should carefully consider the Funds’ investment objectives, risks, charges and expenses before investing.
 To obtain a Prospectus that contains this and other information about the Funds, please click here for more information, email [email protected] or call 1-800-934-7336.
 Please read the Prospectus carefully before investing.

 Stocks will fluctuate in response to factors that may affect a single company, industry, sector, country, region or the market as a whole and may perform worse than the market.
 Foreign securities are subject to additional risks such as currency fluctuations, regional economic or political conditions, differences in accounting methods, and other unique risks compared to investing in securities of U.S. issuers.
 Bonds are subject to risks including interest rate, credit, and inflation.
-The Funds’ environmental criteria limit the investments available to the Funds compared to mutual funds that do not use environmental criteria.
-A sustainable investment strategy which incorporates environmental, social and governance criteria may result in lower or higher returns than an investment strategy that does not include such criteria.
+The Funds’ environmental criteria limit the investments available to the Funds compared to mutual funds that do not use environmental criteria; as a result, performance may be affected.

 This information has been prepared from sources believed to be reliable.
 The views expressed are as of the date of this writing and are those of the Advisor to the Funds.